saoud/twitchbot/README.md

 # twitchbot
-Twitch Bot that will interact with users written in Ruby on Rails
+Twitch Bot that will interact with users written in Ruby